 H met W at a speed dating event.
 It was the first time he’d tried that sort of thing.
 In the three years since his divorce, H hadn’t made any friends of the opposite sex.
-After the normal 9 to 5, he watched sports or went out drinking with old friends.
+After his normal 9 to 5, he watched sports or went out drinking with old friends.
 Every other week his ex-wife would let him see their daughter, usually to go out to eat or see a movie.
 Time passed quickly and everything in his life was as orderly as in his work.
 H was orthopedic surgeon.

 As a dentist, he believed there wasn’t a single thing in the world that couldn’t be filled or set straight again.
-When his marriage started going sour, he treated the way dentist might treat a cavity.
+When his marriage started going sour, he treated it the way dentist might treat a cavity.
 Sometimes it was poor hygiene, and sometimes people were just born that way.
 Whatever the case, cavities could be filled.
-In the worst cases, there a root canal could be used, with braces to prevent future problems.
+In the worst cases, a root canal could be used, with braces to prevent future problems.
 If that didn’t do the trick, the whole tooth could be pulled and replaced with an implant.
 The way technology was going, fake teeth looked just as good (and sometimes better) than real ones.
 For orthopedic surgeons like H, presentation was everything.
 It didn’t matter if the teeth were real or not.

-He wasn’t about to waste time baking butter cookies at a singles mixer, though, and the thought of going to ‘afternoon tea’ with hundreds of strangers terrified him.
+He wasn’t about to waste his time making butter cookies at a singles mixer, though, and the thought of going to ‘afternoon tea’ with hundreds of strangers terrified him.
 So in end he’d settled on a romantic evening for six: three men and three women, they’d said, switching tables every twenty minutes.
 It was just the level of commitment he was looking for.

 Worst of all though, even in the dim light of the restaurant, H’s professional experience told him that W had a serious problem with her teeth.
 It was obvious from the way she avoided moving her lips when she spoke, from the way she covered her mouth when she ate, and from the way she did her best to smile with her mouth clamped shut.
 For most men, tricks like this would have probably been enough to hide the truth.
 But for someone who’d seen as many teeth as H, she was like a sinner trying to hide from the all-seeing eye of the Buddha.
 Even with her mouth shut, H could tell that her teeth were uneven.
 When a sudden sneeze caught W by surprise, despite her best efforts to turn away while using her napkin for cover, and despite the sneeze being exceptionally dainty and not at all inelegant, in that moment of grace, H’s vision was like an x-ray, capturing a complete and utterly correct snapshot of W’s oral situation.
 His ardor cooling, H began making motions to leave.
 The pitiful expression on W’s face only grew more so.

 After the speed dating event, H went on a second date with the lawyer.
 Nothing came of it.
-It was around this time H remembered poor W. It struck him suddenly that he could offer to help W out by fixing her teeth.
+It was around this time H remembered poor W. It struck him suddenly that he could help W out by fixing her teeth.
 Although H wasn’t the sort to go in for charity, his professional training compelled him to see a set of crooked teeth as not only in terms of oral hygiene, but more fundamentally as a moral failure.
 Ugly teeth weren’t just a private shame that kept a person from holding their head high—they were an offense to others.
 He’d spent his life crafting one perfect set of teeth after another, with the secret goal of giving every man, woman and child on earth the most perfect, beautiful smile.
 Not a few celebrities and people of note had been H’s clients.
 Whenever he saw their faces in the news, he always felt a flush of pride, knowing that he’d made his own small contribution to the world.
 So when it came to W’s situation it was perhaps not so much accurate to say that he was concerned, as it was to say that felt obliged to provide assistance, or even, to right an injustice.

 H set up a date with W at a steakhouse in a fancy hotel, an intentionally awkward choice for W. When she arrived, seemingly innocent of H’s schemes, he took note that she had taken more care with her makeup and clothing than she had at the speed dating event.
 Evidently she expected something to come of the evening.
 H brushed his surprise aside, putting it down to his usual attention to detail.
 Since he was acting out of the goodness of his own heart, he didn’t feel the slightest bit guilty for having led her on.
 In her skin-tight black dress, W was as stiff and clumsy as a patient who’d just been fitted new set of dentures.
 She shifted uncomfortably, like a snake trying to shed its skin.
 Biting into the bloody steak with her crooked teeth, she looked positively miserable, and even in the candlelight he could tell that her face had gone crimson.
 Catching her at her most defenseless, H launched his attack, saying: